django-cms/djangocms-frontend/docs/source/plugins/components.rst

 Build vertically collapsing sections using accordions:

 .. image:: screenshots/accordion-example.png
+    :alt: An accordion with vertically collapsing sections

 Accordions consist of an Accordion plugin which has an Accordion Item plugin for each collapsable section.

 .. image:: screenshots/accordion-plugins.png
+    :alt: The plugin tree of an Accordion with several Accordion Item child plugins
     :width: 394

 Also see Bootstrap 5 `Accordion <https://getbootstrap.com/docs/5.3/components/accordion/>`_